 For an office laryngoscopy in which local anesthesia is used, your child will not need to avoid eating or drinking beforehand.

 If general anesthesia will be used, your doctor will give you instructions about your child not eating or drinking before the exam (this is to prevent vomiting).
 A direct laryngoscopy might be done if, for instance, your child gags easily or the airway below the vocal folds needs to be examined.
 This is done using general anesthesia, so it is important for your child to avoid eating or drinking within 8 hours before the procedure.

-Indirect laryngoscopy and fiber-optic laryngoscopies often are performed in the doctor's office, sometimes using local anesthetic.
+Indirect laryngoscopy and fiber-optic laryngoscopies often are performed in the doctor's office, usually using local anesthetic.
 They usually take only 5 to 10 minutes.

 Indirect laryngoscopy will require your child to sit up straight in a high-backed chair with a headrest and open his or her mouth wide.
 The doctor will spray the throat with an anesthetic or numbing medication (which your child will gargle and spit out), then cover the tongue with gauze and hold it down.